 - Allow paint to dry for 10-15 minutes, then remove stencil.

-- I used rope to hang plaque (you could also use ribbon, twine, yarn, etc).
+- I used a piece of rope to hang plaque (you could also use ribbon, twine, yarn, etc).

-- Using staple gun, staple piece of rope to top of plaque (one staple on each side).
+- Using staple gun, staple the piece of rope to the top of plaque (one staple on each side).

 Hang them separately: